Find All Your Scuba Gear In One Place!

 The general course classes include one classroom session, two pool sessions, and 2-3 boat dives.
 Check out our scuba certification courses for more information.

-Is my scuba certification required to be renewed every year?
+Do I need to renew my scuba certification every year?

 No, scuba certification doesn’t expire, and it’s not necessary to renew your scuba certification every year.
 However, it’s a good idea to take a scuba refresher course if it’s been more than an extended period of time since you got certified.